AgileRL/AgileRL/docs/llm_finetuning/llm_checkpoints.rst

     ├── reference/                 # only if use_separate_reference_adapter=True
     │   ├── adapter_model.safetensors
     │   └── adapter_config.json
-    ├── critic/                    # only for algorithms with a value head │   ├── adapter_model.safetensors
+    └── critic/                    # only for algorithms with a value head ├── adapter_model.safetensors
-    │   └── adapter_config.json
+        └── adapter_config.json
-    └── save_checkpoint/           # DeepSpeed sharded checkpoint; only when
-                                   # training with an Accelerator

 Which adapter subdirectories appear depends on the algorithm: